Husqvarna Motorcycles: After acquisition

 After acquisition by KTM, Husqvarna Motorcycles prepared its re-entry into the street motorcycle market.
 In 2014, the company presented prototypes of the newly developed 401 Vitpilen and 401 Svartpilen at the EICMA in Milan, Italy.
 Production ready versions were shown in 2016.
 Together with the 701 Vitpilen, which was first revealed in 2015, these motorcycles became publicly available in 2018.

 In 2017, Husqvarna Motorcycles introduced a new range of enduro motorcycles with a self-developed two-stroke fuel injection system (Transfer Port Injection - TPI).
 The new fuel efficient, sensor-controlled technology conforms with the Euro 4 regulations for emission management.

+Since 2025, Husqvarna has been wholly-owned by Bajaj Group.